Dayana-N/Book-Heaven-PP5/README.md

 29. As a user, I want to be able to view testimonials submitted by other users so that I can read about the experiences and feedback of fellow users on BookHeaven.
 30. As a website owner, I want to improve the website's search engine optimization (SEO) so that the website can rank higher in search engine results and attract more organic traffic.
 31. As a user, I want to sign up for newsletters on the website so that I can keep up with updates and deals.
+32. As a user I want to be able to sort the list of available products by name and price so that I can easily find books that match my interests
+33. As a User I want to be able to complete the checkout process for my shopping cart so that I can purchase the items I've added to my cart
+34. As a an authenticated user I want to be able to delete my reviews for a book product so that I can manage and maintain the accuracy and relevance of my feedback
+35. As a an authenticated user I want to be able to edit my reviews for a book product so that I can manage and maintain the accuracy and relevance of my feedback

 ### Site Goals
 1. To provide users with a place to purchase books of their interest.